Most forex traders trade CFDs online, but if you do forex spread betting, all of your profits will be exempt from capital gains tax.

-In this guide, we explore how Forex Spread Betting UK works, what benefits it offers, and the best commission-free platforms you should use.
+In this guide, we explore how Forex Spread Betting UK works, what benefits it offers, and the available brokerages that allow you to trade Forex spreads in the UK.

 How to Start Forex Spread Betting UK

-- Step 1: Register an account with a top-rated spread betting broker.
-We like Capital.com as the platform offers commission-free spread betting markets and the minimum deposit is just £20.
+- Step 1: Register an account with a popular-rated spread betting broker.

 - Step 2: Once registered, make a deposit with your UK debit/credit card, e-wallet, or bank account transfer